This post has partner links that I may receive compensation for at no cost to you. Thank you for supporting my site!

 I loved everything about this lounge.
 The food was great, of course, but so were the other amenities.
 Not only were there plenty of places to sit that weren’t busy, there were also several smaller rooms.
 It felt like being in a rich person’s house.

-There is a massage room, though it was fully booked by the time I arrived.
+There is a massage room.
+Previously, they had people giving the massages, but in late 2017 they were replaced by more massage chairs.
 There were also showers & a business center available.

 In the back, there is a library area called the Red Suite where there is also a shoe shine station.